Dr Jamie Fletcher

 BMedSc, PhD (USyd)

-Dr Fletcher is a Project Leader whose research is focused on the childhood solid tumour neuroblastoma and on multidrug resistance proteins, which are frequently highly expressed in this tumour.
+Dr Fletcher is a Principal Scientist whose research is focused on the childhood solid tumour neuroblastoma and on multidrug resistance proteins, which are frequently highly expressed in this tumour.
 Children with high-risk neuroblastoma often relapse with incurable, drug resistant disease, resulting in long-term survival rates below 50%.

 His aim is to understand the biology of neuroblastoma and to improve patient survival rates through: